Rel-hach/Hm/README.md

-- 👋 Hi, I’m Rachid EL HACHIMI
+- Hi, I am Rachid EL HACHIMI.
-- 👀 I’m interested in web development, networking and cloud.
+- interested in web development, networking and DevOps.
-- 🌱 I’m currently a student at 1337, 42 Network.
-- 🌱 I’m currently working with websites ..

 <!---
 Rel-hach/Rel-hach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.